chris-mcdo/obscraper/docs/source/getting-started.rst

 *******

-By default, ``obscraper`` caches recently accessed sites to increase speed and reduce the load on the overcomingbias site.
+By default, ``obscraper`` caches recently accessed sites to increase post retrieval speed and reduce the load on the overcomingbias site.
 This cache can be cleared using :ref:`clear_cache <clear-cache>`.
 You may want to do this if the site has recently been updated, or a post has been added.